harvard-cs205/connected-components-contest/README.md

 .pyx file.
 You can use any OpenMP constructs you would like to.
 If you need AVX (or some other build change), contact us, we will discuss.

-Times will be collected on Ray's laptop (MacBook Air, Intel Core i7, 1.7 GHz, 2 cores, 4 hardware threads).
+Times will be collected on dual Xeon machine (X5550, 2.67GHz, 4 cores each, 2 hardware threads per core, 16-threads total).
 We'll run through the data 10 times (as in connected.py), and report the total time, above.

+We may use other datasets, in the future.

 Be sure to give your submission a catchy name.